ecgill/flip_risk_indexer/README.md

         ('regress', final_estimator)
         ])

-full_pipeline shows the entire pipeline from start to finish.
-First, I created a
+In the code, ```full_pipeline``` shows the entire pipeline from start to finish.
+First, I created a custom transformer ```HotZonerator()``` that takes all investments over the last 10 years, fits a 2-D Kernel Density Estimator to the listings geospatially with x as longitude and y as latitude.
+This Kernel Density Estimator is used later to transform new data, giving it a z-value, "heat", that is indicative of whether the property is located within an area that has been hot with investment activity in the past.
+HotZonerator() takes the estimated "heat" and appends it as a new feature to the feature matrix.

+Next, the entire feature matrix passes into another custom transformer - ```MLSCleaner()```.

 To process types of features in parallel, I created a custom transformer, ```DFSelector()``` that transforms the data by selecting desired columns.
 It appears as the first transformer within each of the three FeatureUnion pipelines (num_pipeline, cat_pipeline, bin_pipeline).